Gratz College: Academics

-Gratz College has two doctoral programs: Doctor of Holocaust and Genocide Studies (Ph.D.) and Doctor of Education in Leadership (Ed.D.).
+Gratz College has four doctoral programs: Doctor of Holocaust and Genocide Studies (Ph.D.), Doctor of Jewish Studies (Ph.D.), Doctor of Antisemitism Studies (Ph.D.), and Doctor of Education in Leadership (Ed.D.).
 Gratz master's degree programs include Master of Arts and Master of Science programs.

-Gratz College is "the only institution in the United States to offer an actual Doctor of Holocaust and Genocide Studies degree, as opposed to a Ph.D. in a related discipline, like history or sociology."
-The newly available doctorate is the first-ever online Ph.D. in Holocaust and Genocide Studies.
+Gratz College is "the only institution in the United States to offer a Doctor of Holocaust and Genocide Studies degree, as opposed to a Ph.D. in a related discipline, like history or sociology."
+The doctorate is the first-ever online Ph.D. in Holocaust and Genocide Studies.
+Gratz College is also the first and only institution in the world to offer a Doctor in Antisemitism Studies.

 In addition to degree programs, Gratz also offers graduate certificate programs and professional development programs, including courses for educators (CEU) and Continuing Legal Education (CLE) opportunities.
 In addition, the local community is offered 'Lunch and Learn', an educational speaker series held monthly.

 Organization and administration

 Gratz College is a not-for-profit educational institution governed by a 31-member Board of Governors.
 Historically, most members of the Board of Governors lived in greater Philadelphia, however the current board also has members in New Jersey, Maryland, and British Columbia.
 The current president of Gratz College is Zev Eleff, who took office in September 2021.
 The dean of the college is Leslie Ginsparg Klein.